dask/dask-blog/_posts/2019-06-19-python-gpus-status-update.md

 environment.

 Enter [numba.cuda.jit](https://numba.pydata.org/numba-doc/dev/cuda/index.html)
-Numba's backend for CUDA, which allows Python users to author, compile, and run CUDA code, written in Python, interactively without leaving a Python session.
+Numba's backend for CUDA.
+Numba.cuda.jit allows Python users to author, compile, and run CUDA code, written in Python, interactively without leaving a Python session.
 Here is an image of writing a stencil computation that smoothes a 2d-image all from within a Jupyter Notebook:

 <img src="images/numba.cuda.jit.png"
      width="60%"